What Home Price Can You Get for $2,500 a Month?

 Size of Your Down Payment

-The size of your down payment directly impacts your monthly housing costs because it affects how much of your purchase you need to finance.
-Plus, putting more down can reduce the rate you pay for mortgage insurance.
+The size of your down payment directly impacts your monthly housing costs because it affects how much you need to borrow.
+Plus, putting more down can reduce the rate you pay for mortgage insurance — or avoid it entirely.

 But what if you could make a larger down payment?
 If you had the funds to put 10% down, your monthly cost would drop to $2,425.
 If you come up with a 20% down payment, that would eliminate the need for mortgage insurance and reduce your monthly total to $2,140.